Heading to Austin? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 - Austin is famous for its numerous festivals, in particular South by Southwest (SXSW).
 Any local knows to avoid Austin during SXSW – when Silicon Valley essentially invades Austin.
 If you’re going to be attending SXSW, it is recommended you reserve your accommodations at least 9 months in advance.

-- Dangerous areas: Austin is a very safe city.
-Take note to avoid walking alone at night in Pleasant Valley.
+- Dangerous areas: Austin is generally very safe.
+Still, try not to walk alone at night in Pleasant Valley (google map link).

 Recommended trip duration: 2-3 days